 - You're African-American, American Indian, Hispanic, or Pacific Islander

 What You Can Do

 Gestational diabetes usually starts in the beginning of the third trimester.
-Your doctor should test you for it between weeks 24 and 28 of your pregnancy.
+However, if you have some risk factors, your doctor may recommend an early glucose test around the end of the first trimester.
+It is repeated again between 24-28 weeks of pregnancy, and if you test negative then, you won't be tested again.
 For the test, a laboratory technician will check your blood sugar after you drink a sugary drink.

 Work with your doctor to lower your blood sugar during pregnancy.
 Depending on your test results, this might mean diet changes or medicine.
 When you keep your blood sugar under control, your baby will be less likely to have diabetes, be born at a heavier-than-normal weight, or have other health problems.